lime-rt/lime/doc/usermanual.rst

     (integer) par->samplingAlgorithm (optional)

-If this is left at the default value of 0, grid point sampling is performed according to the LIME<1.7 algorithm, as governed by parameter `par->sampling <par-sampling>`.
-If 1 is chosen, a new algorithm is employed which can quickly generate points with a distribution which accurately follows any feasible gridDensity function - including with sharp step-changes.
-This algorithm also incorporates a quasi-random choice of point candidates which avoids the requirement for a relatively time-consuming post-gridding smoothing phase.
+If this is left at the default value of 0, grid point sampling is performed according to the LIME<1.7 algorithm, as governed by parameter :ref:`par->sampling <par-sampling>`.
+If 1 is chosen, a new algorithm is employed which can quickly generate points with a distribution which accurately follows any feasible :ref:`gridDensity <grid-density>` function - including with sharp step-changes.
+This algorithm also incorporates a quasi-random choice of point candidates which avoids the requirement for the relatively time-consuming post-gridding smoothing phase.

 .. _par-sampling: